Looking for a preschool in Hamilton?

 Play to Learn Early Learning Centre sees parents as equal partners in their child’s learning journey and we invite you to contribute in the following ways:

 - Daily communication between educators, parents and children are essential.
-Parents and children will be welcomed on arrival.
-Parents and educators will have the opportunity to discuss any concerns or share any stories at arrival and pick up time.
+We welcome parents and children when you arrive each day.
+They will have the opportunity to discuss any concerns or share any stories at arrival and pick up time.

 - Parents are encouraged to phone, visit, spend time in the preschool centre and share their aspirations for their child.

 - The preschool centre will regularly email parents and update the website and/or Facebook with up and coming events.

 - Children under two years of age will have a home to centre notebook.